gravitational/careers/challenges/cloud/sre.md

 * HTTP API to set the replica count of a the Kubernetes Deployment
 * HTTP API to get the list of available Deployments in the Kubernetes cluster
 * HTTP health check verifying Kubernetes connectivity
+* One or two tests that cover happy and unhappy scenarios

 ### Automation